INRetouch: Context Aware Implicit Neural Representation for Photography Retouching

 Qualitative

 Importance of context awareness for local and region specific modifications.
-We can appreciate our method ability to recognize different objects and apply local and region-specific edits accurately.

 Contacts